LeoVasanko/uarite/README.md

 ![uarite 56 thousand, ua-parser native code variants Rust 26 thousand, RE2 14 thousand, and finally plain Python ua-parser and user-agents 3 thousand](https://git.zi.fi/LeoVasanko/uarite/raw/branch/main/docs/bench-speed.svg)
 _User-Agents parsed per second per CPU core, first parse of unseen strings, with equal shares of browser and crawler UAs.
 One-off setup costs excluded.
 Cached results and fastuaparser (1 million) are left out of the graph._

 On raw speed fastuaparser wins: a few string searches per UA, no cache needed.
-The trade-off shows in the accuracy table above — no versions, no crawler names.
+The trade-off shows in the accuracy table above.
 All other parsers cache results.
 With cache hits, **uarite reaches about 36 million lookups per second**, compared with about 5 million for ua-parser and 600 000 for user-agents.

 ## Why yet another UA parser